UCR-Research-Computing/UCR-Research-Computing.github.io/Knowledge_Base/Ursa_Major_Policy.md

 ### Description of the Process for Obtaining Access to Ursa Major Services
 To obtain access to Ursa Major services, researchers must complete the following steps:

-* Complete the required training and certifications for the services that the researcher intends to use.
+* Review the training for the services that the researcher intends to use.
 This training is designed to ensure that researchers are familiar with the policies, procedures, and best practices for using the Ursa Major services.

-* Submit a request for access to the Ursa Major service through the designated web portal.
+* Submit a request for access to the Ursa Major service through the Ursa Major web portal or ITS Service Now.
 The request must include the researcher's name, UCR email address, department, and the specific services that the researcher intends to use.

 * The request will be reviewed by the Ursa Major team to determine the researcher's eligibility and to ensure that the services requested align with the researcher's needs.